-E-textiles experts field questions at IFAI ExpoSeptember 28th, 2017 / By: IFAI / Category: Expo, Industry News, News
+E-textiles experts field questions at IFAI ExpoSeptember 28th, 2017 / By: IFAI / Category: Expo News, Industry News, News

 A group of trainblazers in the world of e-textiles offered ideas and fielded questions in a casual setting on IFAI’s EXPO show floor yesterday.
 Many of the audience were experts themselves, so the discussion was, one might say, among colleagues in this segment.